-This one-time procedure requires a computer with USB port, a USB data cable and a tiny tool called "ADB", which is part of the official Android development kit (just download the command line tools) from Google. ("ADB" can also be downloaded in small standalone installer created by XDA forum member)
+This one-time procedure requires a computer with USB port, a USB data cable and a tiny tool called "ADB", which is part of the official Android platform tools from Google.

 2. On the Android device, if you cannot find "Settings - Developer options", then go to "Settings - About", click the "Build number" entry many times until a toast message shows "You are now a developer".
 (Settings path may be slightly different on various Android devices)

 3. Go back to "Settings - Developer options" (the new entry activated by the last step), enable "USB debugging".

 4. If you have never used the USB debugging before, new hardware should now be detected on the computer.
 If nothing detected or errors encountered, you may need to manually install the correct USB driver for your Android device, as mentioned in step 1.

 5. Open the shell/terminal/command-prompt on the computer, run "adb devices" (without quotes).
 If everything is properly configured, there should be at least one device in the output.
 If not, recheck the physical usb connection, "USB debugging" option on the Android device and the device driver installed on the computer.